SupTan85/int/README.md

 local int = require("int")
 ```

-Next, to create a new object,\
-you need to use int.new function.
+Next, to create a new object, you have to use int.new function.

 ```lua
 local int = require("int")